 All our Kent collections:

 Kent really does have everything – it’s no wonder the conquerors wanted to settle here.
-With its historic towns, wild coastline and flourishing countryside, the Garden of England is a truly magnificent spectacle all year round.
-Our selection of the best places to stay in Kent are ideal properties to visit whichever season you choose.
+With its historic towns like Canterbury, Sandwich and Royal Tunbridge Wells, wild coastline and flourishing countryside, the Garden of England is a truly magnificent spectacle all year round.
+It's also the gateway to France and Europe with the ferry from Dover and channel tunnel at Folkestone.
+Our selection of the best places to stay in Kent is a list of ideal properties to book whichever season you choose.
 We have something for everyone from boutique B&Bs to pubs with rooms to country house hotels (for those who want a holiday cottage or apartment we recommend our online partner, Booking.com).

 Well known for the Shepherd Neame brewery in Faversham, Kent has plenty of quality pubs with their historic charm preserved and award-winning ales to keep any enthusiast happy.